 What is Organics recycling?

-Organics recycling is a subscription service for the collection of food scraps and other compostable materials like pizza boxes and paper towels.
+Organics recycling is the collection of food scraps and other compostable materials like pizza boxes and paper towels.

 How much does this service cost?

 Jordan residents may drop off their organic waste for free at the drop off site at the Jordan Police Department (705 Syndicate Street).
 A dumpster labeled “Organics” is located onsite.
 Please place organic waste in the dumpster in compostable bags or remove items from non-compostable bags.
 No curbside pickup service is currently offered to Jordan residents.